Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 -   **minSize** -- Minimum possible object size.
 Objects smaller than that are ignored.
-The Identity application uses a default min size of None, i.e. is ignored unless otherwise specified
+The Identity application uses a default min size of None, i.e., is ignored unless otherwise specified.

 Each face is an array of four numbers.
 The numbers represent a rectangle location of the face in the gray_scale_image:

--   the first number is the x coordinate of the top left corner of the rectangle
+-   the first number is the x coordinate of the top left corner of the rectangle.

--   the second number is the y coordinate of the top left corner of the rectangle
+-   the second number is the y coordinate of the top left corner of the rectangle.

--   the third number is the width of the rectangle
+-   the third number is the width of the rectangle.

--   the fourth number is the height of the rectangle
+-   the fourth number is the height of the rectangle.

 The detect_user_face function checks for the cases of (1) no face detected and (2) more than one face detected.
 If either of these cases